 Scrum and sprint planning tools

-Once you've defined and selected the sprints for your team, you can start using the following tools to plan your sprint.
+Once you've defined iteration paths (aka sprints) and configured team iterations, you can start using the following tools to plan your sprint.

 Track team capacity